My muse arrived late.

 I tried to console her.

-“But you still have me” I told her, “we always worked well together and don’t sell yourself short, you bring much more than just a spark of creativity, sometimes I can see the entire shape of a story just from the first sentence that you provide.”
+“But you still have me” I told her, “we always worked well together and don’t sell yourself short, you bring more than just a spark of creativity, sometimes I can see the entire shape of a story from just the first few words you provide.”

 But she was inconsolable.
 “He doesn’t need me anymore.”